rbtms/termice/readme.md

 # Special thanks
 The authors of every module used in this program

-# Version
-v0.1.0

 # Author
-Alvaro Fernandez

-# Contact mail
-nishinishi9999 at protonmail dot com
+Alvaro Fernandez (nishinishi9999 at protonmail dot com)